 How to avoid getting a flat tyre*

+This post will be brilliant for those of you who have just finished doing Driving Lessons Newcastle, have passed your test and can now travel the open roads.
+Because when I first started driving I definitely didn’t have any idea of the checks I had to carry out to correctly maintain my car.
+To be honest, it’s a miracle my first car made it as far as it did!
 Driving a car is sort of fraught with danger – there’s road safety to be aware of, other drivers and of course keeping the car maintained to make sure that it’s drive-able (think oil checks, a flat tyre, bulbs, etc).
 My trusty Ford KA hasn’t let me down so far but I didn’t always have such a reliable car.
 For a year I had a little black Mini which was the loveliest car I’ve ever had.
 However, it was the most unreliable thing you can imagine – in the year I had it, it was in the garage at least six times for various problems – and, in the end, I had to get rid of it (super sad face).
+I know plenty of people who are in a similar boat to me though.
+They have to go find a Car Buyer because the car they have is just not up to it anymore (another super sad face).
+But if the car is unreliable then it’s time to say goodbye.

 Luckily we were only in the Lakes for a day and so we managed to make it home on the flat tyre as it was without resorting to desperate measures like ringing my dad.